Davidson4376/windows-uwp.fr-fr/windows-apps-src/app-resources/how-rms-matches-and-chooses-resources.md

 ---
 author: stevewhims
-Description: "Lorsqu’une ressource est requise, plusieurs candidats sont susceptibles de correspondre, avec plus ou moins d’exactitude, au contexte de ressource actuel.
-Le système de gestion des ressources analyse tous les candidats et identifie le meilleur à renvoyer.
-Cette rubrique décrit ce processus en détail et donne des exemples."
+Description: When a resource is requested, there may be several candidates that match the current resource context to some degree.
+The Resource Management System will analyze all of the candidates and determine the best candidate to return.
+This topic describes that process in detail and gives examples.
-title: "Comment le système de gestion des ressources met en correspondance et sélectionne les ressources"
+title: Comment le système de gestion des ressources met en correspondance et sélectionne les ressources
 template: detail.hbs
 ms.author: stwhi
 ms.date: 10/23/2017